This is a review of PM PrepCast, an online 35-hour formal training program developed by Mr. Cornelius Fichtner.

 Also, keep a good PMP exam reference book and the PMBOK Guide with you as you watch the video sessions.
 This will help you understand the training content better.

-Don’t skip the quizzes that are available at the end of each module.
+Don’t skip the quizzes available at the end of each module.
 You must attempt these quizzes immediately after completing the sessions.
-This will help reinforce the concepts.
+This will help reinforce the concepts and identify any knowledge gaps.

 I have gone through the course and attempted the quizzes for this review.
 I believe the content of the PM PrepCast is very comprehensive and covers all topics you need to pass the PMP exam.
 It is one of the best 35-hour formal training programs for the PMP exam.

-So if you are looking for a 35-hour formal training program, try this program and complete your training.
+So if you are looking for a 35-hour formal training program, I recommend this program to complete your training.

-This course conforms to all requirements and is fit for use.
+This course conforms to all requirements for the PMP Exam and is fit for use.

 My Rating: 4/5